fengpings/COMP90042_NLP_notes/COMP90042 Natural Langua Processing.md

 ### Evaluation
 - ROUGE (Recall Oriented Understudy for Gisting Evaluation)
-	- Similar to BLEU, evaluates the degree of word overlap between generated summary and reference/human summary
+	- Similar to BLEU, evaluates the degree of word overlap between **generated summary** and reference/human summary
-	- But recall oriented
+	- But recall oriented(BLEU is precision-oriented)
 	- Measures overlap in N-grams separately (e.g. from 1 to 3)
 	- ROUGE-2: calculates the percentage of bigrams from the reference that are in the generated summary
 - ROUGE-2: example ![](img/s17.png)